 How do I find a massage therapist near me?

-There are plenty of services online which can connect you with a message therapist who will help you relax in the comfort of your own home.
+There are plenty of services online that can connect you with a message therapist who will help you relax in the comfort of your own home.

-Most will allow you to book online, and choose a time and date suitable to you.
-Many will also allow you to pick out your own therapist for your massage.
-You will also be able to specific which type of massage you want – just as you would in a salon.
+Many allow you to book online and choose a date and time that suits you, as well as choosing the specific therapist for your massage.
+You can also specify which type of massage you want, just as you would in a salon.

 To book in a massage, simply enter your address, and click on your preferred type of massage lymphatic drainage, relaxing, anti-cellulite and reflexology are just some of the options.
 They even have sports therapists to hand who can give you an expert sports therapy massage, or a deep tissue massage if you're suffering with any particular pain.

 You can then choose the duration you'd like for your massage - between 60 minutes and two hours - and if the treatment is available in your area, you'll be asked to book a time and a date when therapists near you are available.
 Be aware that Urban Massage doesn't yet service all areas of the UK.

 Like Urban Massage, Secret Spa also offers a huge variety to its clients, from nails to hair and make-up – and even IV drips!
 They're available in London, Manchester and Brighton.